thenewobjective/thenewobjective.github.io/software-systems-engineering/against-tdd-and-bdd/index.md

 None of this is to say that tests are unimportant.
 They serve a pragmatic role: catching regressions, guarding against unexpected behavior, and providing feedback during development.
-But when tests are elevated from a supporting practice to a governing principle — as in TDD or BDD — they become an epistemological overreach.
+But when tests are elevated from a supporting practice to a governing principle, as in TDD or BDD, they become an epistemological overreach.

-TDD rests on a seductive but flawed idea: that correctness can emerge from accumulation — that truth is a matter of coverage.
+TDD rests on a seductive but flawed idea: that correctness can emerge from accumulation, that truth is a matter of coverage.
 But engineering is not statistics.
 Software design is not the sum of its edge cases.
 We are not inductive agents hoping to infer correctness from examples.
 We are designers, seeking structure, clarity, and invariants.

 A test can show that a program *works here*.
 It cannot tell us *what it means to work*.
-That comes from types, contracts, semantics — and above all, from thought.
+That comes from types, contracts, semantics, and above all, from thought.

 Use tests: